itsnoa04/notes/Notes/Space Complexity.md

 aliases:
 ---

-Time complexity refers to memory utilization per input element.
+Space complexity refers to memory utilization per input element.

 It can be measured using [[Big O Asymptotic Analysis]].